 Communication Technology is a course designed to foster an awareness and understanding of the technologies used to communicate in our modern society.
 Students gain experience in the areas of design and drafting, radio, and television broadcasting, computers in communication, graphic arts, and telecommunications.
+Students will build DC circuits with Snap Circuits, breadboarding, soldering, and Arduino/ micro controllers.
 (11002A001) (TEC009)